-In this Postgresql tutorial, we will learn about “Postgresql cast int” using different data types or functions and, cast or convert from int to another data type like boolean, float, timestamp, etc.
+In this PostgreSQL tutorial, we will learn about “PostgreSQL cast int” using different data types or functions and casting or converting from int to another data type, such as boolean, float, timestamp, etc.

-When we have data stored in Postgresql database and we want to convert the data type of some value or column of the table into another data type like int.
+When data is stored in a PostgreSQL database, we want to convert the data type of a value or column in the table into another data type, like int.

-We may have the data or column that has a text data type and we want to perform some calculation on that, but it is not possible with the text data type.
+We may have data or a column with a text data type, and we want to perform some calculation on that, but it is not possible with the text data type.

-we might want to convert it into a numeric data type, for that we will use the cast function of Postgresql that helps in converting data from one type to another.
+We might want to convert it into a numeric data type.
+For that, we will use PostgreSQL’s cast function, which helps convert data from one type to another.

-- Using the cast( ) function: This function accepts two things in its parenthesis, the first is a value that we want to convert, and the second is the data type like INTEGER, FLOAT, BOOLEAN.
+- Using the cast( ) function: This function accepts two things in its parentheses: a value that we want to convert and a data type like INTEGER, FLOAT, or BOOLEAN.

 SELECT CAST ( VALUE AS TYPE )

-- Using the ( VALUE::TYPE ) notation: We also called it typecast operator in Postgresql.
+- Using the ( VALUE::TYPE ) notation: We also called it the typecast operator in PostgreSQL.

-Before the operator, write the value that we want to convert, and after the operator write the data type that we want to apply to the value.
+Before the operator, write the value we want to convert, and after the operator, write the data type we want to apply to the value.

 SELECT VALUE::TYPE

-- Using inbuilt functions: The last way is to use the inbuilt function like to_char, to_date, to_timestamp.
+- Using inbuilt functions: The last way is to use the inbuilt functions like to_char, to_date, and to_timestamp.

 Use the below command: